 The presence of a tumor or tumors in the liver is another cause which may explain why a cat has a swollen or hard belly.
 This disorder is more common in older cats.
 In these cases, older cats will usually show other non-specific symptoms, i.e. those which are common to several diseases.
 Concurrent symptoms usually only occur when the damage is already advanced.

-When the cat has abdominal distension, the belly area either enlarges or becomes loose and flabby.
+When the cat has abdominal distension due to tumors, the belly area either enlarges or becomes loose and flabby.
+The tumor is a rigid mass which means the cat's stomach feels hard.
 We might also see other symptoms such as: